Efficient and Robust Equilibrium Strategies of Utilities in Day-ahead Market with Load Uncertainty

-The real-time market price generally depends on the market-level supply and demand imbalance, i.e, the difference between the day-ahead scheduled supply and the real-time actual demand.
+The real-time market price generally depends on the market-level supply and demand imbalance, i.e., the difference between the day-ahead scheduled supply and the real-time actual demand.
 Deficient supply in the market leads to a higher spot price (up-regulation), whereas excessive supply results in a lower spot price (down-regulation).
-To capture their relationship, we consider the following piece-wise linear pricing model\footnote{Generation imbalance from generation companies side also proposes an effect on the real-time market electricity price, e.g., in case of generator failure or the uncertainty from large-scale renewable generation.
-This generation imbalance may increase the variability of the market imbalance.
-This paper mainly focuses on the demand side of the electricity market and the effect of generation uncertainty on the market imbalance is not considered.
-We leave the incorporation of generation imbalance uncertainty into market equilibrium analysis for future study.}~\cite{Neupane}; see Fig.~\ref{fig2} for illustration.
+To capture their relationship, we consider the following piece-wise linear pricing model\footnote{Generation imbalance from generation companies' side also proposes an effect on the real-time market electricity price, e.g., in case of generator failure or the uncertainty from large-scale renewable generation.
+Such imbalance may increase the market mismatch variability.
+This paper mainly focuses on the demand side of the electricity market, and the effect of generation uncertainty on the market imbalance is not considered.
+We leave the incorporation of generation uncertainty into market equilibrium analysis for future study.}~\cite{Neupane}; see Fig.~\ref{fig2} for illustration.

 Here $a_{1}$, $a_{2}$, $b_{1}$, $b_{2}$ $\in\mathbb{R}_{+}$ are parameters of the pricing model.

 \textbf{Remark:} (i) The model was proposed in~\cite{Neupane} by curve-fitting the historical data.
 In general, $a_{1}\neq a_{2}, b_{1}\neq b_{2}$.
 Specifically, \cite{Neupane} suggests $a_1=0.0034, a_2=0.0005, b_1=1.2378$, and $b_2=0.6638$. (ii) The spot price function is discontinuous at $\Delta=0$, i.e., $b_1>1>b_2$.
 This discontinuity models the \textit{premium of readiness} that utilities need to pay for the generation companies, since they have to generate urgent regulating power~\cite{skytte1999regulating}. (iii) In this paper, we first focus on the piece-wise linear symmetric pricing model, i.e., $a_{1}=a_{2}>0$, $(b_{1}p_d+b_{2}p_d)/2=p_d$, and $b_1> b_2$.
 Then in Sec.~\ref{sec:general}, we generalize our results to a larger class of pricing models, which can be nonlinear or continuous at the origin.